-Everyone is familiar with military holidays like Veterans Day and Memorial Day.
+Almost everyone is familiar with military holidays like Veterans Day and Memorial Day.
 But did you know there is a special day in March that also honors America’s heroes?
-It’s the National Medal of Honor Day and it takes place every year on March 25th.
+It’s the National Medal of Honor Day and it takes place every year on March 25.
 Designated by the United States Congress in 1990, the day is dedicated to Medal of Honor recipients.

 According to the Congressional Medal of Honor Society, the Medal of Honor is “the highest award for valor in action against an enemy force which can be bestowed upon an individual serving in the Armed Services of the United States.”

-For the past six years, surviving Medal of Honor holders have been invited to Arlington National Cemetery in Washington, DC for a wreath laying ceremony.
+For the past seven years, surviving Medal of Honor holders have been invited to Arlington National Cemetery in Arlington, VA for a wreath-laying ceremony.
 They also present the Citizen Service Before Self Honors awards which honor three civilians for their acts of courage and going above and beyond in a crisis situation.

 For more information about the National Medal of Honor, including a list of recipients and photos of the medals, visit the Congressional Medal of Honor Society website.